 Affiliate Assistant Professors: T. Korobkin, I. Ramos

-Professors Emeriti: J. Caughey (Prof Emeritus), R. Kelly (Prof Emeritus), L. Mintz (Assoc Prof Emeritus), J. Paoletti (Prof Emerita), S. Parks, N. Struna (Prof Emerita)
+Professors Emeriti: J. Caughey (Prof Emeritus), R. Kelly (Prof Emeritus), L. Mintz (Assoc Prof Emeritus), J. Paoletti (Prof Emerita), S. Parks (Prof Emerita), N. Struna (Prof Emerita)

 Advising in American Studies is mandatory every semester for all majors.
 Students pursuing the major should review the academic benchmarks established for this program.
-See: www.4yearplans.umd.edu.
-Students will be periodically reviewed to insure they are meeting benchmarks and progressing to the degree.
+See: 4yearplans.umd.edu.
+Students will be periodically reviewed to ensure they are meeting benchmarks and progressing to the degree.
 Students who fall behind program benchmarks are subject to special advising requirements and other interventions.